shub22396/Cucumber_plain_latest_BDD_web_automation_/README.md

 </code></pre>
 <div class="blue-alert">

-You’ll need to use your Username and Authkey to run your tests on CrossBrowserTesting.
+You’ll need to use your Username and Authkey to run your tests on Lambdatest.
 To get yours, sign up for a <a
 </div>
 <strong>6.</strong> Now you are ready to run your test using the command:
 <pre><code>mvn test</code></pre>